manishsamota/manishsamota/README.md

 <h2 align="left"> A passionate Full Stack Web Dveloper from India</h2>

+- 💻 You can also check out my portfolio at https://manishsamota.github.io/Manish_Samota_Portfolio/

 - 🔭 I’m currently working on **Full-Stack Web Development and Open Source Contributions**